nationalparkservice/QC-tips-and-tricks/2_exploring_the_dataset/2_exploring_the_dataset.md

 Qc'ing data is facilitated by reviewing the columns of data and their relationships with each other.
 But sometimes you run into columns that are just plain weird.
 They might be internal logger indexes, device or user internal identifiers, columns that contain the repeated values on every row, and columns that contain information that is redundant with other columns of data.

 The question is whether or not to omit these columns.
 All the columns in the Electric Vehicle dataset are pretty self-explanatory.
 The only column we haven't looked at is Vehicle_ID.
 Its quite likely that a column with "ID" in the name is an index or key column.
-Later on, we will test to see whether Vehicle_ID is a unique "no-null" column, in which it could be used to join to other tables.
+Later on, we see how to test whether Vehicle_ID is a unique "no-null" column, in which case it could be used to join the dataset as a table to other tables.